Rhotana

-Rhotana is a large genus of planthoppers from the family Derbidae, tribe Rhotanini, with more than 70 species.
-Most species have been reported from the rainforests of Borneo, Indonesia and New Guinea, but the distribution of the genus extends over a much wider area in southern and south-eastern Asia, as far north as southern Japan and including parts of the Pacific islands as well as Australia.
+Rhotana is a large genus of planthoppers from the family Derbidae, tribe Rhotanini, with around 80 species.
+Most species have been reported from Borneo, Indonesia, New Guinea and China, mainly from rainforests.
+However, the distribution of the genus extends over a much wider area in southern and south-eastern Asia, as far north as southern Japan and including parts of the Pacific islands as well as Australia.
 The species are the largest in the tribe Rhotanini, typically between 5–6 mm from head to the tip of the wings.
 The forewings frequently have striking patterns and colours, some species have also marks on the hind wings.